RayBB/openlibrary-docs/Deployment-Guide.md

 ## Setup

-In advance of conducting a deploy, the following one-time setup steps must be performed:
+In order to conduct deploys, the following one-time setup steps must be performed:

 1. Add your username to the `docker` group, using the following commands:
 ```sh